Cosmian/cosmian_vm/README.md

 ## Verification steps

-Cosmian verification process is performed by the admin sys, requesting on the running confidential VM, and checks:
+Cosmian verification process is performed by the sys admin, requesting on the running confidential VM, and checks:

 - IMA measurement list (containing the list of executed file's hash digest)
 - TEE (Trusted Execution Environment) elements to provide assurance that the code is running on secure and confidential hardware